rithvikvarma12/FitnessApp/README.md

               │
               └─► On failure → offlineQueue (Dexie) → retry on reconnect
 ```

-On login: `syncFromSupabase()` pulls all user data into local Dexie, then app runs locally.

 ## Version History

 | Version | Highlights |